 Prescriptions Accepted on CPAP.com

 The journey towards a sleep apnea diagnosis and the many sleepless nights leading up to the first conversation with your doctor can seem daunting.
+Virtual visits can be a better option, where a doctor can assess your risk level online and order you a home sleep apnea test kit.
 We hope this helps you find the best path for you to getting diagnosed and sleeping well.

 Typically, CPAP.com accepts prescriptions from medical doctors, nurse practitioners, doctors of osteopathy, physician’s assistants, and dentists.
 There are also some credentials we are unable to currently accept, including RNs, optometrists, and chiropractors.
 Explore the list of all the credentials we do and do not accept here.